2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

                 - 2b.
 System cannot fetch competitor prices.
                     - 2b1.
 System displays a message about unavailability of competitor price data.
                     - 2b2.
 User proceeds with the recommended price based on internal data.
-3. **[Store Item in Storage Facility]**
+3. **[Chat]**
     - **Overview**:
-       1. Find nearby warehouses
-       2. Schedule item drop-off
+        1. Enable real-time messaging between buyers and sellers.
+        2. Store chat history for future reference.

     - **Detailed Flow for Each Independent Scenario**:

-       1. **[Find Nearby Warehouses]**:
-           - **Description**: User locate storage facilities near their current location using the Google Maps API.
+        1. **[Initiate Chat]**:
+            - **Description**: User can start a conversation with another user regarding a listing.
             - **Primary actor(s)**: User
             - **Main success scenario**:
-               1. User selects the "Find Storage" option.
-               2. System uses user's location to find nearby warehouses.
-               3. User selects a preferred facility.
+                1. Buyer clicks on "Chat" from the listing page.
+                2. System opens a chat window and establishes a connection.
+                3. Buyer and Seller can exchange messages in real time.
+                4. System stores the conversation history.

             - **Failure scenario(s)**:
-               - 1a.
-Location permissions are denied.
-                   - 1a1.
-System prompts the user to enable location services.
-                   - 1a2.
-User enables location services and retries.
-               - 1b.
-No warehouses available nearby.
+                - 2a.
+Network issues prevent connection.
-                   - 1b1.
-System displays a message stating unavailability of storage options.
+                    - 2a1.
+System displays an error message about network unavailability.
+                    - 2a2.
+User retries when network is restored.
+                - 3a.
+Message delivery fails.
+                    - 3a1.
+System notifies sender that message was not sent.
+                    - 3a2.
+System retries sending the message.

+4. **[Search Listings]**
+    - **Overview**:
+        1. Allow users to search for available listings based on various filters.
+        2. Provide an intuitive search experience with relevant results.

+    - **Detailed Flow for Each Independent Scenario**:
+        1. **[Perform Search]**:
-                   - 1b2.
-User can retry later or contact support.
+            - **Description**: User can search for listings using keywords and filters.

-       2. **[Schedule Item Drop-Off]**:
-           - **Description**: User schedule a time to deposit items at a selected warehouse.
             - **Primary actor(s)**: User
             - **Main success scenario**:
-               1. User selects a warehouse and chooses a convenient drop-off time.
+                1. User enters a keyword in the search bar.
+                2. User applies filters (e.g., price range, category, location).
-               2. System confirms the booking and sends a confirmation message.
+                3. System processes the request and returns matching listings.

             - **Failure scenario(s)**:
                 - 2a.
-Selected time slot is unavailable.
+No matching listings found.
                     - 2a1.
-System suggests alternative time slots.
+System displays a message indicating no results were found.
                     - 2a2.
-User selects a new time and proceeds.
+System suggests alternative search terms.
+                - 3a.
+System is slow or unresponsive.
+                    - 3a1.
+System notifies the user of a delay.
+                    - 3a2.
+User retries the search.

+5. **[Price Recommendation]**
+    - **Overview**:
+        1. Assist users in setting a competitive price for their listings.
+        2. Utilize historical data and market trends for recommendations.

+    - **Detailed Flow for Each Independent Scenario**:
+        1. **[Generate Price Recommendation]**:
+            - **Description**: System suggests a suitable price based on similar listings.
+            - **Primary actor(s)**: User
+            - **Main success scenario**:
+                1. User enters item details when creating a listing.
+                2. System retrieves similar listings and analyzes market trends.
+                3. System displays a recommended price range.

+            - **Failure scenario(s)**:
+                - 2a.
+Insufficient historical data available.
+                    - 2a1.
+System informs the user that no recommendation is available.
+                    - 2a2.
+User manually enters a price.
-               - 2b.
-System fails to confirm the booking due to server issues.
+                - 3a.
+System fails to process recommendations.
-                   - 2b1.
-User receives a notification about the issue.
+                    - 3a1.
+System notifies user of the issue.
+                    - 3a2.
+User proceeds without recommendations.

+6. **[Price Comparison]**
+    - **Overview**:
+        1. Enable users to compare prices of similar items.
+        2. Provide insights into price variations across listings.

+    - **Detailed Flow for Each Independent Scenario**:
+        1. **[Compare Prices]**:
+            - **Description**: User can compare the prices of similar items in search results.
+            - **Primary actor(s)**: User
+            - **Main success scenario**:
+                1. User performs a search for a specific item.
+                2. System retrieves similar listings.
+                3. System displays a price comparison chart or summary.

+            - **Failure scenario(s)**:
+                - 2a.
+No similar listings available.
+                    - 2a1.
+System notifies user that no comparisons can be made.
+                    - 2a2.
+User proceeds with regular search results.
+                - 3a.
+System fails to generate a comparison.
+                    - 3a1.
+System informs user of an error.
-                   - 2b2.
-User retries later or contacts support.
+                    - 3a2.
+User retries comparison later.

 ### **3.4.
 Screen Mockups**
 ![Screen Mockup Diagram](images/mockup.png)